 For instance, according to a study, 65% of people who buy products as soon as they come out are men.
 If your product is aimed at both men and women, you may wish to market the product at men first, then slowly market the product to women over the next few months.

-Welcome’s platform has several features that will make it easy for you to document the data you collect about your ideal buyers as you create your action plan in the lead-up to the product launch.
+Content Marketing Platform’s platform has several features that will make it easy for you to document the data you collect about your ideal buyers as you create your action plan in the lead-up to the product launch.

 2. Analyze the Product’s Purpose — What Problem Does It Solve?

 Another important part of your research is collaborating with the product team to develop a nuanced understanding of the new product’s purpose.

 - What problem does the product solve?

 - How does it solve this problem better than your competitors?